RikkuX491/javascript-events-lab/README.md

 **click event**: An event that occurs when a user clicks on an element on a web page.

+**change event**: An event that occurs when a user selects or changes a value for an element on a web page that contains a value attribute.

 Here are some other useful resources:

 - MDN